genome/bam-readcount/README_samtools-1.10.md

 CRAM files will use the reference encoded in their header.
-We may want to propagate the command-line-specified reference (and maybe make it optional) as the reference.
+We may want to propagate the command-line-specified reference (and maybe make it optional and use the CRAM-header reference as a default) as the reference.

-We might want to reenable `libcurl` support since OS X builds are breaking anyway.
-It is in the CMakeFiles but is commented out and should be easy to restore.
-It is a little slow to compile but builds fine under the Docker image.
-This might be why we get the warning
+`libcurl` support is enabled but we are still getting a warning

     [W::find_file_url] Failed to open reference "https://www.ebi.ac.uk/ena/cram/md5/11e5d1f36a8e123feb3dd934cc05569a": Protocol not supported

+May need additional libraries, possibly `libssl` to support `https`.
+Until this is fixed we won't be able to fetch references by MD5.

 Add `URL_HASH` for vendored libraries for CMake verification.